Domlur inscriptions and hero stones

+The Domlur inscriptions and hero stones are 18 passages of modern Tamil and Kannada text inscribed on stone pillars and temple walls in Domlur, a locality in the eastern part of the city of Bengaluru in India.
+More generally, hero stones are memorial stones commemorating the honourable death of a hero in battle, and are located all over India.

-Domlur is a locality in the eastern part of Bengaluru city in India.
-Domlur is a historic place as indicated in the 18 inscriptions spanning the period of 1200-1440 CE was found there.
-Of these, 16 inscriptions are at the Chokkanathaswamy Temple dedicated to the deity Chokkanathaswamy or the Chokka Perumal (the Hindu God Vishnu).
-Of these eleven inscriptions are from the period 1200-1440 CE and have been documented earlier in Epigraphia Carnatica, Vol 9.
-These are mostly donatory inscriptions for the deity Chokkanathaswamy and for the Someshwara temple (non-existent).
+All except one of the Domlur inscriptions and hero stones are located in the precincts of the Chokkanathaswamy Temple in Domlur, with 17 of them dedicated to either the deity Chokkanathaswamy or the Chokka Perumal (the Hindu God Vishnu).
+Eleven of the inscriptions have previously been documented in Epigraphia Carnatica, Vol 9, with seven more recorded in the Quarterly Journal of the Mythic Society.

+Dating and documentation

 Digital image of a place name Dŏṃbalūra obtained by 3D scanning of the Domlur 1409CE Nagappa Dandanayaka's Chokkanatha Temple Donation Inscription.

 Digital Image Highlighting the Place Name 'Dŏṃbalūra' in the Domlur 1409CE Nagappa Dandanayaka's Chokkanatha Temple Donation Inscription.

-Domlur has been referred as Tombalur, Dombalur and Desi Manicka Patanam in the inscriptions.
-All the inscriptions barring one are located in the precincts of the Chokkanathaswamy Temple.
-The earliest mention of "Domlur" can be found in the Chokkanathaswamy Temple.
-13th century CE Tripurantaka Perumal Enbe Devar Tamil inscription, it mentions Domlur in the Tamil form as Tombalur, proving the existence of Domlur at least since the 13th century.
-The Karnataka State Gazateer, Part 1, 1990, records the discovery of an 8th-century Bhairava idol in Domlur by S R Rao, renowned Archaeologist of ASI in 1975.
-This suggests that Domlur may have held significance as a settlement even during that time.
-Unfortunately, neither the idol nor S R Rao's documentation concerning it can be traced today.
+At various places in the inscriptions Domlur is referred to as 'Tombalur', 'Dombalur', or 'Desi Manicka Patanam', and these references help date the inscriptions.
+The earliest mention of one of these variations of Domlur is that of Tombalur in the 13th century CE Tamil-language Tripurantaka Perumal Enbe Devar, proving that Domlur has existed at least since the 13th century CE.
+Indeed, 11 of the 17 inscriptions in the Chokkanathaswamy Temple are from the period 1200-1440 CE and are mostly donatory inscriptions for the deity Chokkanathaswamy and for the Someshwara Temple (now non-existent).
+However, the Karnataka State Gazetteer (Part 1, 1990) records the 1975 discovery of an 8th-century Bhairava idol in Domlur by S. R. Rao, the renowned Indian archaeologist, suggesting that Domlur may have held significance as a settlement as early as the 8th century.
+Unfortunately, neither the idol nor S. R. Rao's documentation of it can be traced today.

-Discovery and dating

-The inscriptions were first documented in the Epigraphia carnatica and later in successive archaeological reports and journals, Notably, R Narasimhachar in the Mysore Archaeological Report 1911 records, that he found the Chokkanathaswamy temple in ruins, he undertook the excavation of its ruins, leading to the discovery of five inscriptions during that period.
-Subsequently, the temple was restored.
-However, details about the individuals or groups involved in the restoration, along with a timeline, are presently unavailable.
-A painting from 1947 exhibited within the temple premises depicts the temple in its previous state of disrepair, thereby indicating that temple was restored post 1947.
-The Epigraphia carnatica alone records 11 inscriptions found in the temple and 7 more are recorded in the Quarterly Journal of the Mythic Society.
-Most of the inscriptions are inscribed on temple walls and Pillars.
+The Domlur inscriptions were first documented in the Epigraphia Carnatica and later in successive archaeological reports and journals.
+Notably, R. Narasimhachar reported in the Mysore Archaeological Report (1911) that he found the Chokkanathaswamy Temple in ruins, but on undertaking the excavation of the ruins he discovered five inscriptions on hero stones.
+The temple was subsequently restored, although details about the timeline of the restoration and the individuals or groups involved in it are presently unavailable.
+A painting from 1947 exhibited within the temple premises depicts the temple in its previous state of disrepair, possibly indicating that the temple was restored post-1947.